 Blogging is a relatively new profession, but it's covered by the same tax laws that apply to many other occupations.
-The main danger from a tax perspective is that, as a blogger, your taxes won't be automatically withheld from your earnings, as is typical with salaried employees.
+The main danger from a tax perspective is that, as a self-employed blogger, your taxes won't be automatically withheld from your earnings, as is typical with traditional employees.
 Additionally, you'll owe self-employment taxes that most employees don't pay.
 However, you may be able to take advantage of certain deductions to reduce your tax bill.

 The United States tax system operates on a "pay-as-you-go" basis.
 Since you don't have any taxes deducted from your blogging income, you must pay estimated taxes to the IRS every quarter.
 The due dates for estimated taxes are April 15, June 15, September 15 and January 15 (with some exceptions for holidays, etc.).
 If you don't pay your estimated taxes in a timely fashion, you may owe an additional tax penalty.
 If you didn't have any tax liability in the prior year, or if you don't expect to earn at least $1,000 in blogging income, you may be able to avoid paying estimated taxes.